Borisrunfast/Borisrunfast/README.md

-I am exploring the world of programming, finding more profound and significant ways to solve problems, ignoring the fear of complexity, and trying to find simplicity in things.
+I am exploring the world of programming, finding more profound and significant ways to solve problems, ignoring the fear of complexity, and trying to find simplicity.

 Goal - Full-stack developer
 Dream - Unexplainable